 PCI DSS Version 4.0 is now available; click here to learn what has changed.

 Payment card security ranks as one of the most important security concerns for consumers and businesses that accept all types of card payment transactions, either in person (card present) or online and over the telephone (card-not-present).

 With the increasing importance of the digital economy and online businesses, it’s crucial to have the right security controls in place to ensure customer payment information is secure.
 This is even more important, with the introduction of stricter data protection laws, such as GDPR.
 This increased regulatory scrutiny should focus organisations’ attention even more on PCI DSS compliance.

 What is PCI DSS compliance

-Payment Card Industry Data Security Standard (PCI DSS) is a set of security requirements endorsed by the five most globally influential payment brands: Visa, Mastercard, JCB, Discovery, and American Express.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security requirements endorsed by the five most globally influential payment brands: Visa, Mastercard, JCB, Discover and American Express.

 It is a mandatory annual requirement for any business (merchant or service provider) which stores, processes or transmits payment card data, to attest their compliance with the standard.
 PCI DSS attestation demonstrates that your business uses and protects the confidential payment data of your customers in a safe and secure way, minimising risks associated with payment card fraud.